 1. Know your Budget

-When you are making a commitment as big as a car, it is easy to go overboard with the money.
-You will need to know beforehand the exact budget you have so that you do not spend more than that.
-It is the job of a salesperson to sell the costlier option to increase their commission.
+When committing as big as a car, it is easy to go overboard with the money.
+You will need to know beforehand the exact budget you have not to spend more than that.
+It is a salesperson’s job to sell the costlier option to increase their commission.
 You need to make the final decision based on the money you have at hand.

-Some companies that manufacture cars also have handling charges, and other miscellaneous charges tacked to the main price.
-Be vigilant of those prices and prepare for additional taxes and charges when the deal is finalized.
-Just keep in mind that the car will turn out to be more expensive than it is advertised.
+Some companies that manufacture cars also have to handle charges and other miscellaneous charges tacked to the paramount price.
+Be vigilant of those prices and prepare for additional taxes and costs when the deal is finalized.
+Just keep in mind that the car will turn out to be more expensive than advertised.

 2. The Engine is Essential

 The engine is the heart of your car.
-The more power-packed your engine is, the better the performance of your car will be.
-Know the specifics about the torque and bhp and research which options are better suited to you based on your budget.
+The more power-packed your engine is, the better your vehicle’s performance will be.
+Know the specifics about the torque and bhp and research which options better suit you based on your budget.
 It is better to go with a general idea in your mind than rely entirely on the salesperson in a dealership.